Middle Park (Qld)

 PROFILE FAQ

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified four projects likely affecting this region: Middle Park Intersection Upgrade (Eumong Street/Riverhills Road), Metro Middle Park Mixed-Use Redevelopment, McLeod Country Golf Club Retirement Village, and Centenary Motorway Upgrade Planning.
+AreaSearch identified four projects expected to affect the region: Middle Park Intersection Upgrade (Eumong Street/Riverhills Road), Metro Middle Park Mixed-Use Redevelopment, McLeod Country Golf Club Retirement Village, and Centenary Motorway Upgrade Planning.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.